Generating temporal networks with the Ascona model: The Ascona Model and EDLDE Structures

+If multi-links are allowed (i.e. $E$ is treated as a multiset), the sampler draws exactly from the intended construction.
+If we enforce simplicity (at most one active link per pair at any time), conflict handling can be interpreted as a \emph{projection} from an ideal multiset-valued sample to the space of simple link streams, and the sampler becomes approximate.

+When looking at a single queue block, there are two main causes for conflicts: \paragraph{Congestion / saturation} A simple link stream on $N$ nodes admits at most $\binom{N}{2}$ simultaneous active links.
+The temporal mechanism may still be specified by a queue with an abstract capacity $K>\binom{N}{2}$, but then enforcing simplicity requires a projection step.
+We can estimate if a block is prone to this problem by looking at the typical occupancy level of the underlying queue: if it is well below $\binom{N}{2}$, such projections are rarely activated.

-Another cause for conflicts is connectivity constraints.
-For instance, consider the situation of a node $v_i$ already connected to a node $v_j$, and a new link originates from $v_i$.
-If, according to the probabilistic connectivity matrix, $v_i$ connects exclusively with a node $v_j$, the new link will generate a conflict.
-The number of issues hence increases if the connectivity constraints increase the probability of resampling the same pairs.
+\paragraph{Endpoint concentration} Another cause for conflicts is due to connectivity constraints.
+For instance, if a node $v_i$ is already connected to $v_j$ and the endpoint law forces new links out of $v_i$ to connect almost exclusively to $v_j$, then a new proposed interval is likely to target $\{v_i,v_j\}$ again.
+More generally, if the endpoint law heavily favors a small subset of pairs, resampling an already active pair becomes likely even far from saturation.
 We can gauge how problematic a certain connectivity probability matrix is by computing its Shannon entropy.
-Similarly, to gauge a connectivity conditional probability matrix we can compute its conditional entropy conditioned on the sampling vector; analogously to \cite{koovely_evolution_2025}, where the probabilistic matrix is a transition operator between nodes instead of a connectivity one.
+Similarly, to gauge a connectivity conditional probability matrix, we can compute its conditional entropy conditioned on the sampling vector; analogously to \cite{koovely_evolution_2025}, where the probabilistic matrix is a transition operator between nodes rather than a connectivity one.

-If a conflict arises, it means that after a link $(v_1, v_2, s_1, e_1)$, we sampled a link $(v_1, v_2, s_2, e_2)$ with $s_2 < e_2$.
-Three possible solutions are: \begin{itemize} \item merge the two links in one $(v_1, v_2, s_1, \max(e_1, e_2))$, \item discard all elements of the second link, \item resample the pair of nodes but keep the interval $(s_2, e_2)$ as basis for the link. \end{itemize} All suggested solutions lead to small discrepancies from the desired temporal or connectivity structure.
-One might choose a solution to mitigate discrepancies from one or the other aspect, or based on practical considerations: for instance, if a queue is saturated, resampling nodes won't work.

-Notice that the likelihood of errors decreases as the number of nodes increases.
-The presence of an error does not increase the probability of another error occurring, so they do not propagate, and actually, there is a self-adjustment mechanism: if the appearance of a link causes a conflict, then the discrepancy caused by it ends before the problematic link's disappearance.
+Possible projection rules include: \begin{itemize} \item \textbf{Merge:} replace $\ell_1$ and $\ell_2$ by $([\min(s_1,s_2),\max(e_1,e_2)),\{u,v\})$, \item \textbf{Discard:} ignore $\ell_2$ and keep $\ell_1$, \item \textbf{Resample endpoints:} keep the interval $[s_2,e_2)$ but resample the unordered pair $\{u,v\}$. \end{itemize} Each rule introduces small, local deviations from the target temporal/connectivity laws.
+One might choose a rule to mitigate discrepancies from one or the other aspect, or based on practical considerations: for instance, if a queue is saturated, resampling nodes won't help.
+Importantly, the presence of an error does not increase the probability of another error occurring, so deviations do not propagate, and actually, there is a self-adjustment mechanism: once the overlapping interval between conflicting links ends, the discrepancy disappears.